robertkup/storybook-angular-12/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Zero-config setup
-To get started, run the following in the root of an existing Angular project:

-`npx sb@next init`

-This detects the project type, installs @storybook/angular, and adds some sample files to demonstrate the basics of Storybook.
-Running yarn storybook gives you the following zero-config setup: